For an Anthropologist Emigrating to Australia

 Ensuring Anthropologists Are In High Demand

-Each year, State Governments and the two territorial Governments report to the federal government on their local demand for Anthropologists and if they need to bring any in from overseas to fill potential shortage skills gaps.
-The report will provide the precise number of overseas an Anthropologists required in the region during the coming year to fill any potential skills gap.
+Each year, State Governments and the two territorial Governments report to the federal government on their local demand for Anthropologists and if they need to bring in Anthropologists from overseas to fill any potential shortage skills gaps.
+This report states the number of overseas an Anthropologists required in the coming year to fill the skills gap within each region.

-Curently, Anthropologists are on the STSOL skills shortage list.
-Being on the STSOL list means an Anthropologist may qualify for the following visa streams:
+Curently, Anthropologists are on the STSOL list.
+Being on this list means an Anthropologist may qualify for one of the following visa streams:

 Skills and Experience Required To Be an Anthropologist

-Before an Anthropologist can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Anthropologists invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Anthropologist, their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title an Anthropologist:

 The profession “an Anthropologist” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Social Professionals nec” and is uniquely identified by the code 272499.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for an Anthropologist:

-For an Anthropologist to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For an Anthropologist to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: